assistant director of programming

 - Work to enrich overall camp life by thinking of the ‘little things’

 - Maintain the confidentiality of all staff and campers

 - Provide leadership to the overall program of camp

-- Solicit input from the camp volunteer team on the design of the program schedule
+- Solicit input from the camp staff team on the design of the program schedule

 - Coordinate special guests at camp

-- Act as a program resource for all camp volunteers
+- Act as a program resource for all camp staff

-- Complete an end of summer review with recommendations of next camping season
+- Complete an end of summer review with recommendations for next camping season

 - Demonstrated understanding of anti-racism and anti-oppressive practice